 By 2000, the abortion clinic had shut its doors, but Elizabeth’s New Life Center thrived as it continued to meet the needs of at-risk individuals with the support of individual donors and the community.
 That same year, ENLC established Holy Family Prenatal Care to offer continuity of care to maternity patients who would otherwise struggle to access comprehensive and excellent treatment.
 About that same time, Elizabeth’s New Life Center purchased and renovated a medical building on Forest Avenue in front of Grandview Hospital’s emergency room.
 That facility currently houses Women’s Center-Dayton, Holy Family Prenatal Care, classrooms, a nutrition center, and a chapel accessible to both clients and staff.

 ENLC continued its growth as the youth development department was awarded highly competitive federal grants to provide abstinence education to area schools in 2002, 2005, and 2008.
 In 2006, Elizabeth’s New Life Center also was awarded one of the largest federal healthy marriage demonstration grants in the country to establish Marriage Works!
 Ohio and offer marriage education across Southwestern Ohio.

-Today Elizabeth’s New Life Center operates from seven women’s centers, three in Montgomery County and others in Warren, Hamilton, and Shelby Counties.
-Our seventh women’s center is our new Mobile Women’s Center that travels to local college campuses.
+Today Elizabeth’s New Life Center operates from six women’s centers, three in Montgomery County and others in Warren, Hamilton, and Shelby Counties.
 The Dayton boutique continues to operate from the Five Oaks building, and Marriage Works!
 Ohio operates from a facility on Main Street in Dayton.
+Our administrative office also operations from the facility on Main Street in Dayton.